-Today is Young Carers Awareness Day across the UK and we want to bring visibility to the thousands of young people who are caring for family members each and every day.
+This week is Carer’s Week across the UK and we want to bring visibility to the thousands of young people who are caring for family members each and every day.

 As defined by the The Carers (Scotland) Act, “a young carer is aged under 18 years or aged 18 and a pupil at school and who provides or intends to provide care for another individual.”
-Approximately 7%, or nearly 1 in 14, young people in Scotland can be classified as a young carer.
+According to Carers.org as many as 1 in 5 young people may be considered a young carer..

 These young people are working a second shift in addition to their school work.
 Being a Young Carer affects both their health and their futures.
 They are twice as likely as other young people to report mental health conditions.
 Additionally, 27% of young carers reported that their home duties caused problems at school and half say caring for a family member has a negative impact on their school work.

 Young carers are talented and hard-working, and we can provide them with the extra support they need to succeed.
 Morgan, who attended Drumchapel High School, became a young carer when she started secondary school.
 She says,